-Quantum Field Theory is a highly important cornerstone of modern physics.
+Quantum Field Theory Christoph Englert1 These notes are a write-up of lectures given at the RAL school for High Energy Physicists, which took place at Warwick in 2014.
+The aim is to introduce the canonical quantisation approach to QFT, and derive the Feynman rules for a scalar field.
+1 Introduction Quantum Field Theory is a highly important cornerstone of modern physics.
 It underlies, for example, the description of elementary particles i.e. the Standard Model of particle physics is a QFT.
 There is currently no observational evidence to suggest that QFT is insufficient in describing particle behaviour, and indeed many theories for beyond the Standard Model physics (e.g. supersymmetry, extra dimensions) are QFTs.
 There are some theoretical reasons, however, for believing that QFT will not work at energies above the Planck scale, at which gravity becomes important.
 Aside from particle physics, QFT is also widely used in the description of condensed matter systems, and there has been a fruitful interplay between the fields of condensed matter and high energy physics.
 We will see that the need for QFT arises when one tries to unify special relativity and quantum mechanics, which explains why theories of use in high energy particle physics are quantum field theories.
 Historically, Quantum Electrodynamics (QED) emerged as the prototype of modern QFT's.
-It was developed in the late 1940s and early 1950s chiefly by Feynman, Schwinger and Tomonaga, and has the distinction of being the most accurately verified theory of all time: the anomalous magnetic dipole moment of the electron predicted by QED agrees with experiment with a stunning accuracy of one part in 10!
+It was developed in the late 1940s and early 1950s chiefly by Feynman, Schwinger and Tomonaga, and has the distinction of being the most accurately verified theory of all time: the anomalous magnetic dipole moment of the electron predicted by QED agrees with experiment with a stunning accuracy of one part in 1010!
 Since then, QED has been understood as forming part of a larger theory, the Standard Model of particle physics, which also describes the weak and strong nuclear forces.
 As you will learn at this school, electromagnetism and the weak interaction can be unified into a single "electroweak" theory, and the theory of the strong force is described by Quantum Chromodynamics (QCD).
 QCD has been verified in a wide range of contexts, albeit not as accurately as QED (due to the fact that the QED force is much weaker, allowing more accurate calculations to be carried out).
 As is clear from the above discussion, QFT is a type of theory, rather than a particular theory.
 In this course, our aim is to introduce what a QFT is, and how to derive scattering amplitudes in perturbation theory (in the form of Feynman rules).
 For this purpose, it is sufficient to consider the simple example of a single, real scalar field.
-More physically relevant examples will be dealt with in the other courses.
-Throughout, we will follow the so-called canonical quantisation approach to QFT, rather than the path integral approach.
-Although the latter approach is more elegant, it is less easily presented in such a short course.
+More physically relevant examples will be dealt with $Email: \verb| christoph.englert@glasgow.ac.uk| \\$ 1SUPA, School of Physics and Astronomy, University of Glasgow.